codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

 ### Concrete examples

-Here are the specificity values calculated for our example in the beginning of this section, along with the respecitve selectors.
+Here are the specificity values calculated for our example in the beginning of this section, along with the respective selectors.

 ![](.guides/img/illu25.png)
 ![](.guides/img/illu26.png)